 Tuesday, April 30

 There are, of course, a few things to look out for.
-Leyland Cypress trees are prone to seiridium canker, as well as other fungal diseases.
+Leyland Cypress trees are prone to iridium canker, as well as other fungal diseases.
 Regular application of fungicides can easily protect a Leyland from such infections.
-Fungal infection of the Leyland is generally identified by a rapid dying of leaves, and discoloration of leaves.
+Fungal infection of the Leyland is identified by a rapid drying of leaves, and discoloration of leaves.

 Individuals who prefer flowering trees may find the Leyland Cypress a disappointment: the tree produces none.
 Despite that, the Leyland Cyprus does produce small, brown, oval-shaped fruits in spring.
 The fruit of the Leyland does not attract wildlife of any kind.

 When young, the Leyland Cypress has many of the qualities found in the ideal Christmas tree.
 Many nurseries grow and provide Leylands to local areas, making it an easy tree to acquire no matter where you live.
 If started correctly, one can expect that the Leyland Cypress will live a long life- between 20 and 25 years.